Standards & Professionalism

 ACE encourages you to require that those individuals earn and maintain a certification from a program that is accredited by a trusted third party like the NCCA or ISO.

-Those who seek to refer clients or patients to in-community resources for the delivery of physical-activity programming, or are considering doing so
+If you refer clients or patients to community resources for the delivery of physical-activity programming, or are considering doing so

 ACE encourages you to trust ACE Certified Professionals in your community or others with current certification from similar certification programs accredited by a trusted third part like the NCCA or ISO.

 If you work in healthcare, human resources, and other people-centric lines of work who seek to learn the latest science in behavior-change coaching

 ACE encourages you to pursue that education from an organization that also offers a well-established health-coaching certification program that is accredited by a trusted third-party like the NCCA or ISO.

 A seat at the table where standards are advanced

 ACE collaborates deeply with organizations that share our commitment to consistent high standards for exercise professionals and health coaches.
 Organizations that, like ACE, are working to advance the opportunities that recognized professionalism hold.